robotcodedev/robotcode/README.md

 # Robot Code Readme

-Language Server and client for Visual Studio Code.
+RobotFramework Language Server and client for Visual Studio Code.

 ## Requirements

-* Python 3.8 or above
+* Python 3.9 or above
 * Robotframework 4.0 and above
+* VSCode version 1.58 and above

 ## Installation